 La Crosse identified the need for a cohesive and accurate flood risk assessment.
-The city hired SEH in partnership with JEO Consulting Group to assist in the development of a Flood Hazard Mitigation Plan (FHMP) which covers the entirety of the City of La Crosse.
+The city hired SEH in partnership with JEO Consulting Group to assist in the development of a Flood Hazard Mitigation Plan (FHMP).
 A flood hazard mitigation plan assesses flood risk and vulnerabilities and identifies mitigation projects to reduce flood impacts.
 By having a FEMA-approved FHMP, a community becomes eligible for flood hazard mitigation assistance grants to fund prioritized projects included in the plan.
 The FHMP also supports and provides additional detail for the flood risk section of the overall Hazard Mitigation Plan for the community.